simondlevy/Hackflight/boards/teensy/README.md

 # Running Hackflight on Teensy 3.2

-The code in board.cpp allows you to run Hackflight on Kris Winer's brushed-motor (flight controller)[https://forum.pjrc.com/threads/32985-Teensy-Flight-Controller] based on Teensy 3.2.
+The code in the hackflight directory below allows you to run Hackflight on Kris Winer's brushed-motor (flight controller)[https://forum.pjrc.com/threads/32985-Teensy-Flight-Controller] based on Teensy 3.2.